livewire/docs/source/docs/loading-states.blade.md

 # Loading States

-Because Livewire makes a roundtrip to the server every time an action is triggered on the page, there are cases where the page may not react immediately to a user event (like a click).
+Because Livewire makes a roundtrip to the server every time an action is triggered on the page, there are cases when the page may not react immediately to a user event (like a click).
 It is up to you to determine when you should provide the user with some kind of loading state or not.

 ## Toggling elements during "loading" states